Electronics - Noise Cancellation

 Alternatively, follow this link to view some pages of General Electric Data Book

 As with driving thyristors or transistors, it is also important to clamp the input Gate or Base to 0V when turning the semiconductor off in order to maximise speed and minimise the risk of damage due to slow turning off or false turn on of the semiconductor.
 Power BJT's switch off faster, I am advised by a Philips applications engineer in about 1985, if the base is driven into reverse breakdown.
-I show some theoretical examples in the next page.

 See Circuit Diagram AL-0035-02C

 Page 3 left-hand side.
-Crowbar overvoltage protection will switch off when the current falls to zero, so that does not prevent the circuit working but does prevent damage to the circuit.
+Crowbar overvoltage protection will switch off when the current falls to zero, so that does not prevent the circuit working, but does prevent damage to the circuit.

-My Blog for discussion - based on a working example; Electronics - high-frequency metal-vapor-arc-lamp power supply
+My Blog for discussion - based on a working example; Electronics - high-frequency metal-vapor-arc-lamp power supply These designs use measures to minimise fast and high current pulses that would cause damage, which are different to noise cancellation discussed on this page.

 To discuss electronics on this page, see; Blog page Electronics